 Do you like to track your hikes using any of the best hiking apps?

 Boynton Canyon Trail is one of the most popular hikes in Sedona.
-Previous hikers rate it at 4.7 / 5 on All Trails.
+Previous hikers rate it at 4.7/5 on All Trails.
 It has a major vortex site, two caves and a viewpoint at the end of the box canyon.
-Subway Cave is among the most famous Sedona landmarks on social media channels like Instagram and Tik-Tok, so arrive early to beat the crowds.
+The Subway Cave is among the most famous Sedona landmarks on social media platforms like Instagram and Tik-Tok, so arrive early to beat the crowds.

 Is the Subway Cave worth visiting in Sedona?

 Yes!
 The secret Subway Cave is one of our favorite photo spots in Sedona and it’s definitely worth visiting.
-We enjoyed hiking Boynton Canyon Trail but there are much better hikes in Sedona.
+We enjoyed hiking Boynton Canyon Trail but there are much better hikes in Sedona if you don’t plan to find the cave.
 Our advice is to prioritize the Subway Cave, and only hike the rest of the trail if you have plenty of time.

-We hope this guide to hiking the Subway Cave on Boynton Canyon Trail helps with planning your visit to Sedona, Arizona!
+We hope our guide to hiking the Subway Cave on Boynton Canyon Trail helps with planning your visit to Sedona!

 Happy Hiking,